comit-network/comit-rs/README.md

 - Install `rustup`: `curl https://sh.rustup.rs -sSf | sh`
 - Install `cargo-make`: `cargo install cargo-make`
+- Run `cargo make` in the root folder of the repository, this will install various crates & tools such as rustfmt & clippy
 - Install `docker` & `docker-compose`
 - Install `nvm`